 - Swallowtail Trail

 The 8.5-mile Spruce Meadows Trail winds through grassy meadows between Greenland Open Space and Spruce Mountain.
-The trail has been cut through undulating fields of grasses and wildflowers.
+The trail cuts through undulating fields of grasses and wildflowers.
 Enjoy views of surrounding buttes, Pikes Peak, Spruce Mountain and the Rampart Range, as well as Carpenter Creek and thousands of acres of protected open space.
 The trail crosses over (or under) Spruce Mountain Road twice at marked crossings, and crosses over Noe Road twice before looping back to the parking area.

 Spruce Mountain Trail

 The Spruce Mountain Trail gently switchbacks up Spruce Mountain through a ponderosa pine and Douglas fir forest up to fabulous rocky overlooks and a loop around the fairly-flat, forested mountaintop.
 The first lookout offers breathtaking views of Greenland Open Space, surrounding buttes, Pikes Peak, the Palmer Divide, Carpenter Creek and thousands of acres of protected open space.
 There are plenty of opportunities to gaze off rocky lookouts, ridges and meadows from over 8 miles of trails.
 Bring your camera.
-For variety, descend on the service road, hike the loop to the west, and hike back along the Eagle Pass trail.
+For variety, descend on the service road, hike the loop to the west, and travel back along the Eagle Pass trail.